betterscientificsoftware/python-for-hpc/_posts/2020-06-24-python-packages-and-spack.md

 ---

-## Cloning Spack
+## Obtaining Spack

-To get a clone of Spack and start building see the [Spack getting started guide](https://spack.readthedocs.io/en/latest/getting_started.html)
+To obtain the Spack distribution and start installing packages, see the [Spack getting started guide](https://spack.readthedocs.io/en/latest/getting_started.html)

 An example of how to get spack and maintain a forked repository is [here](https://libensemble.readthedocs.io/en/master/dev_guide/release_management/release_platforms/rel_spack.html).